 It is important to store vaccine properly according to the guidance of the manufacturer and the Centers for Disease Control and Prevention (CDC).
-Many pediatricians and their staff are unaware that temperature excursions have the potential to destroy potency of vaccine stock (especially if vaccines get too cold).
-If such vaccines are given to children, the children will not be protected against disease.
+Temperature excursions can potentially destroy potency of vaccine stock (especially if vaccines get too cold).
+If such vaccines are given to children, they will not be protected against disease.

 Sufficient storage space is also needed for vaccines.
 If a vaccine refrigerator is packed too tightly, temperature fluctuations can occur and potentially make the flu vaccine and your other vaccine stock unusable.
-Some practices may want to consider a flu vaccine refrigerator, a separate refrigerator to use just during flu season.
+Some practices may want to consider a separate flu vaccine refrigerator to use just during flu season.

 Influenza Vaccine Storage Basics

-IIV should be stored between 2°C and 8°C (36°F and 46°F) and should not be frozen.
+Inactivated Influenza Vaccine (IIV) should be stored between 2°C and 8°C (34°F and 46°F) and should not be frozen.
 IIV that has been frozen should be discarded.

 Vaccine Storage and Handling Guidance